harperreed/web2mqtt/README.md

 ## Summary of Project 📝

 **web2mqtt** allows users to communicate with MQTT brokers using HTTP POST requests directly from a web interface.
-Whether you're a developer looking to integrate your web services with IoT devices, or simply exploring ways to bridge the HTTP and MQTT protocols, **web2mqtt** is the perfect tool for you!
+Whether you're a developer looking to integrate your web services with IoT devices or simply exploring ways to bridge the HTTP and MQTT protocols, **web2mqtt** is the perfect tool for you!

-## Features 🌟
+### Features 🌟

 - Translates HTTP POST requests into MQTT messages 📩
 - Configurable MQTT broker settings via environment variables ⚙️
 - Comprehensive logging for easier debugging 🐞
-- Easy deployment with Docker and docker-compose 🐳
+- Easy deployment using Docker and docker-compose 🐳

 ## How to Use 🚀